geerteltink/geert.elt.ink/cksx00le30oi0n1s140vp1cew.md

 ## What's next

 It would be nice if I could get PhpStorm working the same way.
 However, I'm afraid it's not going to be that easy.
-Also trying out docker containers is on the top of my Todo list.
+PhpStorm is constantly scanning files and because it's actually using a network connection to access files in WSL2, it's too slow.